Quantum key distribution based on orthogonal state encoding: Introduction

-In this paper, two QKD protocols based on orthogonal states are proposed in section II while efficiency analyses are given in section III, with a comparison to several previous protocols.
+In this paper, two QKD protocols based on orthogonal state encoding are proposed in section II while efficiency analyses are given in section III, with a comparison to several previous protocols.
 The discussions of the security are given in section IV and implementing over noisy environments would be argued in section V. The last section, section VI, is devoted to conclusions.
+The protocols employ different technologies to make orthogonal state encoding effective.
+In details, Protocol I employs the non-locality of states while protocol II employs the order-rearrangement technology.
 Comparing with certain previous ones, our protocols are highly efficient when considering consumptions of both qubits and classical bits.
 Furthermore, the employment of maximally entangled states could be less and so the measurement efficiency could be increased.
 And on the other hand, they can be robust over several noisy channels, namely they could be implemented in noisy channels as in noiseless ones without errors after modifications.